Towards Causality-Aware Inferring: A Sequential Discriminative Approach for Medical Diagnosis: Progressive Assurance Agent (P2A)

-Similar to the PBPS, we adopt the multi-classifier network in Fig.~\ref{fig:network} for the final state generator.
-This generative model is aimed at predicting the final state $\hat{\mathbf{s}}_t$ of the current state $\mathbf{s}_t$.
+Similar to the PBPS, we adopt the multi-classifier network in Fig.~\ref{fig:network} for the intervener.
+This intervener is aimed at predicting the final state $\hat{\mathbf{s}}_T$ according to the current visited symptoms $\mathbf{s}_t^v$.
 Therefore, we model it as a generative problem. $\phi_{\rm G}$ is the parameter of the generator $f_{\phi_{\rm G}}(\cdot)$.
-The input dimension \textit{i} and the output dimension \textit{o} are both set as $n$. $N$ is the number of final states in the buffer.
-The Monte Carlo sampling is applied obeying the generative model $f_{\phi_{\rm G}}(\mathbf{s}_t)$ to sample a set of possible final states $\{\hat{\mathbf{s}}\}$.
+The input dimension \textit{i} and the output dimension \textit{o} are both set as $N_s$.
+During the training phase, At the end of each diagnosis, the final state and the ground-truth disease are stored in a final state buffer.
+To train the intervention module, we sample the final states from that buffer.
+Before input to the diagnoser, we randomly mask off several observed symptoms of the states.
+We only calculate the cross-entropy loss for the masked symptoms since we only have labels for these symptoms.
+An intuitive demonstration of the training process is as Fig.~\ref{fig:int_train}.